Trust The Process

-The two-week Acclimation Phase precedes the Residential Phase and orients cadet candidates to the program environment by allowing them to adjust to the physical, mental, and social discipline required to successfully complete the ChalleNGe program.
+The Acclimation Phase begins the 22-week program at our Academy in Sea Girt, NJ.
+The two-week Acclimation Phase orients cadet candidates to the program environment by allowing them to adjust to the physical, mental, and social discipline required to successfully complete the ChalleNGe program.
 The focus is on teamwork, close quarter drill, code of conduct, leadership and followership, and physical fitness training.
 Candidates relinquish personal items, receive haircuts, and exchange their clothes for uniforms.

 NJYCA has no tolerance for disrespect, bullying, fighting, lying, cheating, or stealing.